pengsida/configuration/install_paper_writing.md

 2. Discuss all important details: algorithm, evaluation protocol, benchmark, benchmark metric, training procedure, baselines.
 3. Ensure that the work can be reproduced from the information in the paper.
 4. Validate the claims of the paper.
+5. Fair comparisons.
-5. Discuss the limitations of the work.
+6. Discuss the limitations of the work.

 ## Outline of any section or any paragraph